Adegbenga-111/adegbenga-portfolio/README.md

 Hello, I'm Cybersecurity and IT Enthusiast that recently graduated, specializing in computer science.I am driven by a passion for protecting digital assets and ensuring the integrity of online environments, I also have a  profound interest in technology and a dedication in solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am passionate about learning and developing myself in IT technologies, especially in the area of computer networking and security.
+For my  career advancement,I am now eager for the  transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]